What Is Money?

 The Rise of Monetary Metals

-Societies converged on precious metals due to their unique characteristics.
+Societies converged on precious metals due to their unique combination of monetary characteristics.

 Paper Promises